Digital Piano Expert

 Image via Unsplash

-With the notes locked down, your major next step to learn how to read sheet music will be to understand how rhythm is represented via note counts.
-A system of flags tells you how short or long a note should be held.
+Once you understand the notes, your major next step to learn how to read sheet music will be to understand how to represent rhythm together with notes.
+A system of flags tells you how short or long the duration of a note is.

 Image via Pexels